Saudi flag removed from pubs' bunting

 Saudi flag removed from pubs' World Cup bunting

-A brewery is removing the Saudi Arabia flag from World Cup bunting from its thousands of its pubs after complaints it was inappropriate to display it where alcohol is sold.
+A brewery is removing the Saudi Arabia flag from World Cup bunting from thousands of its pubs after complaints it was inappropriate to display it where alcohol is sold.

 The Saudi flag carries the Shahadah - the Muslim profession of faith.